hackclub/clicker-game-examples/README.md

 To run:

 - gather people's attention at the beginning of the workshop
+- show the final product
 - show the finished examples
+- walk through one example
 - demonstrate copying one example into the editor
 - demonstrate combining two examples
 - let them get to it for most of the available time